 The Children's Department is for children ages infant - 6th grade or 11 years old.
 7th grade, 12 years old and over must use the teen/adult rooms.

 A parent/guardian, or responsible caregiver, or older sibling (ages 11 and over) must accompany children under the age of 8 years old for their safety and comfort while using the library.

 No child under the age of 8 may use the computers in the children's department.
 There are special computers in the Early Literacy Room for children 7 years and under.

-Children ages 8 and over can sign up for a computer or game area for 1/2 hour sessions.
+Children ages 8 and over can sign up for a computer for 1/2 hour sessions.

 The Early Literacy Room is for children 7 years old or younger and must be supervised by an adult or tween (ages 11 or over).